ONSdigital/sdc-int-rh-service/README.md

 * Run the service in Eclipse.
 Run the RHSvcApplication class and update the 'Environment' section to set a value for GOOGLE_CLOUD_PROJECT.

+* Docker.
+To run the RH Service and its required mocks you can run a docker compose script.
+See 'docker/README.md' for details.

 * Alternatively, run a Maven build from the command line:
     ```bash
     mvn clean install